 One: At risk of developing rheumatoid arthritis

-Aim: In individuals at risk of developing rheumatoid arthritis, we will expand our local investigations to nationally validate biomarkers, develop risk models, and using stratified populations, develop proof of concept studies to prevent disease progression.
+Aim: In individuals at risk of developing rheumatoid arthritis (RA), we will expand our local investigations to nationally validate biomarkers, develop risk models, and using stratified populations, develop proof of concept studies to prevent disease progression.

 Two: Immunotherapies in rheumatoid arthritis

-Aim: In early and established rheumatoid arthritis, we will aim for disease cure and remission respectively through the precise use of immunotherapies; by accurate phenotyping of response, identification of response predictors and understanding of refractory rheumatoid arthritis.
+Aim: In early and established RA, we will aim for disease cure and remission respectively through the precise use of immunotherapies; by accurate phenotyping of response, identification of response predictors and understanding of refractory RA.
+Our objectives are to:

 Three: Interventions based on stratified prognosis

-Aim: Develop intervention studies through stratified prognosis at different disease stages, with the aims of disease prevention in autoantibody-mediated diseases or disease remission/cure for those with established disease in two areas: systemic sclerosis and psoriatic arthritis.
+Aim: Develop intervention studies through stratified prognosis at different disease stages, with the aims of disease prevention in autoantibody-mediated diseases or disease remission/cure for those with established disease in two areas: systemic sclerosis (SSc) and psoriatic arthritis (PsA).

 Four: Drug repurposing and treatment toxicity

-Aim: Improve the management of established immune mediated inflammatory diseases through accurate molecular phenotyping applying knowledge of pathogenesis, drug mechanisms and treatment toxicities, particularly infections and those associated with glucocorticoids.
+Aim: Improve the management of established IMID through accurate molecular phenotyping applying knowledge of pathogenesis, drug mechanisms and treatment toxicities, particularly infections and those associated with glucocorticoids.